opennms-forge/onms-k8s-poc/README.md

 ./start-dependencies.sh
 ```

-By default, all dependencies are installed except for Elastic, but you can turn them on/off if desired, either by editing the file or setting the environment variables to false before you run the script:
+By default, all dependencies are installed except for Elastic and Kafka, but you can turn them on/off if desired, either by editing the file or setting the environment variables to false before you run the script:
 ```
 # Optional dependencies
 INSTALL_ELASTIC=${INSTALL_ELASTIC:-false} # needed for Flow processing
-INSTALL_LOKI=${INSTALL_LOKI:-true} # needed for log aggregation together with promtail in containers; make sure dependencies.loki.hostname='' for the helm chart if this is disabled
+INSTALL_KAFKA=${INSTALL_KAFKA:-false} # needed for Sentinel and Minion support INSTALL_LOKI=${INSTALL_LOKI:-true} # needed for log aggregation together with promtail in containers; make sure dependencies.loki.hostname='' for the helm chart if this is disabled

 # Required dependencies (if you don't install them here, they need to be running somewhere else)